otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/03-state-management.md

 **Prop-drilling** can be avoided by using a state management library like **Redux**. **Redux** is a way to pass data through the component tree without having to pass props manually at every level.
 It is a way to share data between components without having to explicitly pass props.

+Are there performance implications of using **Redux**?
+Yes, there are. **Redux** is a powerful tool, but it is not always the best tool for every job. **Redux** is best suited for large applications with complex data flow.
+For small applications, **React**'s built-in state management is usually sufficient.

 ---

 ### Getting Started